|

 • Fold in the chocolate chips and nuts (if using).

-• Scoop onto baking sheets, leaving 2 minutes between the mounds.
+• For each cookie, scoop about 1 1/2 tablespoons of the dough onto baking sheets, leaving 2 inches between the mounds.

 • Bake until set and the edges are lightly browned, 9 to 11 minutes.